-I have wondered when or if there is a time when it is too soon to introduce homosexuality and/or transgenderism to a child.
+I have wondered when or if there is a time when it is too soon to introduce LGBTQIA issues to a child.
 It is likely that in most school districts, there are children who are suffering in silence because their parents are gay, lesbian, or transgender and they are afraid they will be picked on if other children find out.
 The reason why we even question when the time is right to talk to children about these topics is because there is still a stigma attached.

 In my way of thinking, it isn’t a choice.
 Nobody chooses to be hated and treated like crap and I can’t think of one person in the GLBT community that has not been hated, made fun of, or treated poorly because of who they are.
 Honestly.
 Who chooses to live a hated existence?
 This is just part of why I believe there is no way it can be a choice.
 With millions of GLBT Americans out there, it’s hard to believe everyone chooses to deviate from what is considered normal.
 Sorry, but there just isn’t enough incentive, to choose to be gay or transgender.
 It’s not a choice.